NethermindEth/Forta-Agents/Balancer-Bots/Large-Swap/README.md

 ## Description

-This bot detects large swaps (i.e. any of the tokens' amount relative to the Vault's token balance in the previous block is above a set threshold) in the Balancer protocol.
+This bot detects large swaps (i.e. the amount of tokens swapped for any of the tokens is a significant fraction of the token's pool reserves) in the Balancer protocol.

 The bot behavior can be customized in the `src/agent.config.ts` file.